SamMatthews96/improved-job-filter/README.md

     - Enter text in a sub-window, then search page contents (should do it after the container is identified)

+So far, selector mode can identify the container.
+We also have a direct reference to the title
+Now we need to be able to find the title, and other fields, relative to the search result, and allow the user to select other fields of the search item.

 * Filter profiles
   * Each filter profile would be a collection of filter settings, for example, a number of blacklisted & whitelisted fields.
 * Website filters